 - Recognize, explain, and identify solutions for some of the challenges we face working with data

-- Produce an entire conceptual data story in a form that will allow you to move on to execution of individual components, in detail, later
+- Produce an entire conceptual data story in a form that will allow for future execution of detailed individual components

 - Describe human visual perception and apply it to specific design and visualization decisions